 Some mothers can draw their inverted nipples out with just one pumping session.
 Others may need to continue pumping for days, weeks, or even months, depending on the degree of inversion and the baby’s sucking patterns.
 If the nipple inverts again during pauses in the baby’s feeding, you may need to stop and pump again for a few minutes and then put him back on the breast.
 In almost all cases, the adhesions will loosen and the baby will be able to nurse effectively as he grows bigger and stronger and becomes more efficient at nursing.

-There are several products on the market that are designed to help pull inverted nipples out before feedings so that the baby can latch on more easily prices on these products.
 In almost all cases, the adhesions will loosen and the baby will be able to nurse effectively as he grows bigger and stronger and becomes more efficient at nursing, whether you invest in gadgets or not.
 Remember that the baby doesn’t ‘nipple feed’- he breastfeeds.
 Once he is able to draw the nipple into his mouth, the shape of it doesn’t matter much at all.

 Babies grow unbelievably fast, and his tiny mouth will ‘grow into a large/ flat/ or inverted nipple before you know it.
 Once the nipple everts consistently, it seldom inverts again.
 Also, inverted nipples are much less common with second babies.
 Their older sibling seem to have paved the way, and pulled out the nipples for their baby brother or sister and making everyone in the family much happier!